enricmartos/SpringBootApp/README.md

 ## Personal goals

-- Get familiar with the Spring Boot framework and learn how to perform the basic CRUD operations
+- Get familiar with Spring Boot framework and learn how to perform basic CRUD operations
 - Implement a simple microservice such as a mail sender by using the Spring Boot Rest API

 ## Build setup